vczh-libraries/Document/Cpp.md

   - [ ] Partial specialization on **classes**.
     - [ ] Refactor
       - [ ] `Resolving::resolvedSymbols` becomes `List<{ITsys*, Symbol*}>`, the `ITsys*` part stores the type to which the `Symbol*` part belongs to.
-      - [ ] Limit the use to `Symbol::TryGetChildren_NFb`.
-If a type is needed instead of just the symbol, use other functions like `VisitMemberForField`.
       - [ ] `void Visit(FunctionDeclaration* self)` in `Ast_Evaluate.cpp` will be affected because here it fills `resolvedSymbols`.
 Search for other places.
-      - [ ] Refactor `ResolveSymbol` to
+      - [ ] Refactor `ResolveSymbolInternal` to
-        - [ ] find a symbol from current context.
+        - [ ] find a symbol defined in global or a namespaces
-        - [ ] find a global symbol or one declared inside a namespace.
+        - [ ] find a symbol defined in a class
-        - [ ] find a symbol declared inside a class.
+        - [ ] find a symbol defined in anywhere else inside a function
+        - [ ] continue searching in other necessary scopes
       - [ ] At the end, only `VisitSymbol*` and `EvaluateClassType` needs to worry about `psVersion` and `psTsys`.
       - [ ] Copy `TestParseGenericMember.cpp` to `TestParsePSMemberPrimary.cpp` and `TestParsePSMemberPS.cpp`, testing member evaluation from primary symbol and its partial specializations.
       - [ ] `TestParsePSClass.cpp` tests all other things, like function type inferencing with partial specialized instances as parameters.